tyberion/jupyter_pdf_slides/README.md

 It uses the metadata values from the slides view of jupyter notebook and (if it is installed) the metadata from the hide_code jupyter notebook plugin.

+It inserts a new slide after each markdown section or subsection or subsubsection.

 To assure nice images plot them to svg so use the following in your notebook:

     %matplotlib inline